Central Illinois' On-Line Broadcast Museum

 WICA Local News Reaches Central Illinois

 The first WCIA news anchor was Fred Sorensen.
 He also served as news editor (news director) for Channel 3.
-Those early newscasts included watching the newsman read wire copy with reports of local news.
-It was much like “radio with pictures” as no film or video was available.
+Those early newscasts included watching the newsman read wire copy with local news reports.
+It was much like “radio with pictures,” as no film or video was available.
 The newsman readings were only broken up by an occasional snap-shot picture of some news event.

 The first weathercaster was a man who would be a legend at the station.
-Wyndham “Mr.” Roberts would begin his career on November 15, 1953, at WCIA where he would continue well into the early 1980s!
+Wyndham “Mr.” Roberts would begin his career on November 15, 1953, at WCIA, where he would continue well into the early 1980s!
 Mr. Robert's “Weather Vane” would update central Illinois viewers with the latest forecast.
-The weathercast including commercial sponsorship was around 4-5 minutes.
-According to the schedules at the time, his only daily weather cast would occur during the late-night broadcast of news.
+The weathercast, including commercial sponsorship, was around 4-5 minutes.
+According to the schedule, his only daily weather cast would occur during the late-night broadcast of news.
 There's more about Mr. Roberts later.

-The length of most local newscasts on WCI0A varied anywhere from 15 to 30 minutes for the early evening cast which ran at 6:30 pm.
-The 10 pm news ran for 15 minutes and was followed by the “Midwest Marquee” which was an umbrella title for the late movie.
+The length of most local newscasts on WCI0A varied anywhere from 15 to 30 minutes for the early evening cast, which ran at 6:30 pm.
+The 10 pm news ran for 15 minutes and was followed by the “Midwest Marquee,” an umbrella title for the late movie.

-The newscast, sportscast, and weathercast sponsor's logo would be prominently displayed on the front of the news desk of the appropriate broadcast desk or on the weather maps.
-News sets were very simple, consisting of a table, chair, and a background world map.
-Weather graphics were non-existent but a wall display of the various readings like temperatures, barometric pressure, and wind direction/speed was simply written in chalk in the designated spaces.
+The newscast, sportscast, and weathercast sponsor's logo would be prominently displayed on the front of the news desk of the appropriate broadcast desk or the weather maps.
+News sets were simple: a table, a chair, and a background world map.
+Weather graphics were non-existent, but a wall display of the various readings, like temperatures, barometric pressure, and wind direction/speed, was written in chalk in the designated spaces.
 WCIA did have a rather different weather map display.
 More later.

-Those in-studio presentations would include the use of two studio cameras each manned by an operator, an audio microphone boom operator, and a floor director to communicate information as to the correct camera to look into as well as to communicate the timing of the production.
-An IFB or intercom between producers and the talent, or a TelePrompTer was non-existent at the time.
+Those in-studio presentations would include using two studio cameras, each manned by an operator, an audio microphone boom operator, and a floor director, to communicate information on the correct camera to look into and to communicate the timing of the production.
+An IFB, an intercom between producers and the talent, or a TelePrompTer was non-existent then.

-In 1955 a sportscaster would join the WCIA staff and would continue to be with Channel 3 well into the 1960s.
-Red Schoendienst would take over the role of sportscaster making him, along with Mr. Roberts, another of the best-known central Illinois early television personalities.
+In 1955, a sportscaster would join the WCIA staff and continue to be with Channel 3 well into the 1960s.
+Red Schoendienst would take over the role of sportscaster, making him, along with Mr. Roberts, another of the best-known central Illinois early television personalities.

-Photos above of WCIA Newscast with Fred Sorenson as news director and anchor, and weathercasters Mr. Roberts
+Photos of WCIA Newscast with Fred Sorenson as news director and anchor, and weathercasters Mr. Roberts

 WCIA's August Meyer Testifies Before the Senate Commerce Committees